Winston Hills: History

 Winston Hills was originally part of the “Toongabbie” area.
 The traditional inhabitants of the land are thought to be originally the Dharug peoples, specifically the Toongagal clan.

 As the colony spread out, the Toongabbie area grew and was later divided up into separate suburbs.

 Winston Hills was named after Britain's Prime Minister Winston Churchill (1874–1965) during World War II.
 With the name being preferred to Churchill Hills.
 In the early days, this area was named Model Farms (a name retained in a locality of the suburb and local high school) as this was the area where a model farm was developed to show settlers the types of crops that could be grown in different seasons.

 Development of the suburb began in the 1960s by Hooker Rex, and there is little undeveloped land left.
 In 2009, the last remaining large parcel of vacant land, at Buckleys Hill, started to be developed.
 There is not much natural bushland left in the suburb, except for the creek corridors, like Toongabbie Creek.
 It was transferred from the local government area of the City of Blacktown to the City of Parramatta in 1972.

 Winston Hills from Old Windsor Road.

-Some streets are named after great writers such as Bronte Place, Shelley Street, Twain Street, Voltaire Road and Homer Street which also links to other street names from Greek mythology such as Troy Place, Hera Place, Nestor Street, Ixion Street, Eros Place, Remus Place, Romulus Street, Latona Street, Olympus Street and Atlas Place.
+Some streets are named after writers such as Bronte Place, Shelley Street, Twain Street, Voltaire Road and Homer Street which also links to other street names from Greek mythology such as Troy Place, Hera Place, Nestor Street, Ixion Street, Eros Place, Remus Place, Romulus Street, Latona Street, Olympus Street and Atlas Place.
 Other group of streets are named after great scientists Einstein, Volta, Lister, Edison and Marconi or Biblical figures such as Goliath, Gideon and Esther.
-Other streets are named after britain's prime ministers, like Attlee Place, Melbourne Road, Disraeli Road, Lloyd George Avenue, and Palmerston Avenue.
+Other streets are named after Britain's prime ministers, like Attlee Place, Melbourne Road, Disraeli Road, Lloyd George Avenue, and Palmerston Avenue.

-A residence on Oakes Road, number 40, was sold in December 2011.
-This property had been owned by the late Frank Whiting.
-The building on the site was once the accommodation for the staff who worked on the dairy situated on Oakes Road up to what is now Rebecca Parade.
-This dairy was operated by the Sisters of the Good Shepherd.
-It operated during the Second World War years.
-Previously, a stone homestead named "Casuarina" built for George Oakes in 1861 was located on the site, and demolished in 1962.
-Frank purchased the property when the dairy closed in the late 1940s and he clearly remembered the One Tree Hill Golf course that ran from behind the dairy along what is now Rebecca Parade and Goliath Avenue up to Old Windsor Road.
-Soon after the 2011 sale of number 40, the building was demolished to make way for the duplex that currently stands on the site.